-Organized by guest curator Brooke Hodge for the Nasher Sculpture Center, the exhibition will include prototypes, large-scale models, objects, photographs, and film and video footage for a selection of projects.
+Organized by guest curator Brooke Hodge for the Nasher Sculpture Center, the exhibition included prototypes, large-scale models, objects, photographs, and film and video footage for a selection of projects.

-A special section of the exhibition, presented in the Nasher’s Lower Level Gallery, will focus on the creative process that underlies all of the studio’s extraordinary designs.
-The exhibition will travel to the Hammer Museum in Los Angeles and Cooper-Hewitt, National Design Museum in New York after its presentation in Dallas.
+A special section of the exhibition, presented in the Nasher’s Lower Level Gallery, focused on the creative process that underlies all of the studio’s extraordinary designs.
+The exhibition traveled to the Hammer Museum in Los Angeles and Cooper-Hewitt, National Design Museum in New York after its presentation in Dallas.

 Thomas Heatherwick speaks about The Nasher Sculpture Center and the philosophy behind his Studio and design.

 Gonzalo Bueno, designer and partner of Ten Plus Three architecture and interior design talks about his insight on Provocations exhibition.

 Arts and entertainment photographer, Steve Wrubel, shares his impressions of Provocations: The Architecture and Design of Heatherwick Studio